jona159/e2e_TestRepo/README.md

  *  In the [Backend-Validator Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/backend-validator.yml) the openEO backend validator is installed and tests for openEO Conformity
     * _If the Backend-Validator workflow fails, the responsible developer teams receive an email, so that they can fix the problem that occured_

- * In the [R-Client Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/r-client.yml) a connection to our Backend is established using the openEO R-Client.
+ * In the [R-Client Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/r-client.yml) a connection to our backend is established using the openEO R-Client.
 Additionally a _test suite_ is executed.

+ * In the [JS-Client Workflow](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/workflows/js-client.yml) a connection to our backend is established using the [openEO JS-Client](https://openeo.org/documentation/1.0/javascript/).
+A [js-script](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/.github/actions/index.js) checks for the correct number of collections and processes provided by the backend.